 Ads may be built specifically for desktop, mobile, or cross-devices (desktop, tablet, and mobile).
 Tablet-only Lightbox ads are not currently supported.

 All desktop computers, tablets, and smartphones are eligible to serve HTML5 Lightbox ads.
 WAP and mid-range mobile phones are not supported.

-Lightbox ads and their associated websites or apps cannot contain Non-family safe or Adult content.
-For more information see the Adult content policy.
+Lightbox ads and their associated websites or apps cannot contain Sexual content.
+For more information see the Sexual content policy.

 Submissions and turnaround times

 Creative assets for your Lightbox ads (or creatives published to Studio QA) should be delivered to Studio no later than 9-11 business days before your campaign's start date.
 Note that, depending on creative volume and complexity, production and QA might take longer.

 Submission and turnaround times vary by region.
 Please contact your Google representative for region-specific rules.